Project

 To address the lack of sustainable solutions for Citrus Greening Disease, I developed a biological treatment using Murraya koenigii (curry leaf) extract, a plant in the same family as citrus that renders the disease vector non-infective.

-• 65% eradication efficacy
+• 65% pathogen reduction

-• 95% improvement in plant vigor
+• 95% boost in overall plant vigor

 Recognition for Research: